BitBagCommerce/SyliusMailChimpPlugin/README.md

 ## Support

+We work on amazing eCommerce projects on top of Sylius and Pimcore.
+Need some help or additional resources for a project?
-Do you want us to customize this plugin for your specific needs?
-Write us an email on mikolaj.krol@bitbag.pl 💻
+Write us an email on mikolaj.krol@bitbag.pl or visit [our website](https://bitbag.shop/)! :rocket:

 ## Installation